micttyoid/articles/data/blog/2025/5/bevy-post-startup-check.md

 They are guaranteed **at the beginning only**.
 For example, an **initial** adjustment on camera, targetting on entity can be guaranteed by such validation.
-It does not guaratee any condition further from the timeline.
+It does not guaratee any condition further from the period.

 ## See also